TheWover/EasyNet/ExamplePayload/Readme.md

 I have provided two files:

 * msbuild_example.xml - This is the MSBuild XML file that I refer to above.
-* TestCode.cs - This contains the code from the XML file as a usable C# program so that you can test your code on its own before embedded it into the XML.
+* TestCode.cs - This contains the code from the XML file as a usable C# program so that you can test your code on its own before embedding it into the XML.
 It is also worth noting that this example demonstrates how to unpack EasyNet code WITHOUT using the EasyNet DLL or source code in your program.

-Inside of the XML file, examples are provided for loading both DLLs and EXEs. once you have added in your own payload, you can run it using the command below:
+Inside of the XML file, examples are provided for loading both DLLs and EXEs.
+Once you have added in your own payload, you can run it using the command below:

 ```
 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild.exe msbuild_example.xml